-Enloe Medical Center, in cooperation with the physicians of Enloe Digestive Diseases and other members of Enloe's medical staff, offers a range of tests and treatments for gastroenterological (GI) conditions.
-We perform in-patient as well as outpatient procedures of the colon and upper-GI tract — most minimally invasive, and all consistent with the best evidence-based standards for safety, comfort and effectiveness.
-The surgical services area offers of Enloe Medical Center's Magnolia Tower is equiped with four endoscopy rooms, one specializing in brochoscopies, one for interventional procedures and two for endoscopies.
+Enloe Medical Center together with the physicians of Enloe Digestive Diseases and other members of Enloe's medical staff offers a range of tests and treatments for gastroenterological (GI) conditions and wellness.
+We provide inpatient and outpatient procedures of the colon and upper-GI tract — most minimally invasive, and all consistent with the best evidence-based standards for safety, comfort and effectiveness.
+Enloe Medical Center's Surgery Center in the beautiful Magnolia Tower includes four dedicated rooms for endoscopy procedures.

 - Colonoscopy: Using a scope, the physician looks inside the lower digestive track to screen for colon cancer, identify the source of ailments and/or remove small tissue samples for biopsy.

 - EGD (Esophagogastroduodenoscopy, or upper GI endoscopy): The physician uses a scope with long, flexible tube to view the esophagus, stomach and duodenum.

 - ERCP (Endoscopic Retrograde Cholangiopancreatography): The physician uses a scope with a long flexible tube to access the duodenum, and inserts a catheter through the scope to access the common bile duct.
 This allows the doctor to provide treatment for the duct and locate problems in the pancreas.
 Our SpyGlass Direct Visualization System enables physicians to see the pancreas and perform optically guided biopsies, a quicker, more accurate and less traumatic method of diagnosis than traditional biopsy.